secar600/secar-documents/source/vacuum_system.rst

         - If the desired turbo is for Wien filter 2, click on the :code:`SCR_BTS35:TMP_D1709` button.
         - Click on the :code:`RESET` button.
         - Click on the green :code:`START` button.
-        - [Fernando: in your writeup final speed is 27000 rpm?]
-Monitor the turbo pump's measured speed.
-When it is at 13500 rpm, the turbo pump is fully ON and at speed.
-The warning indicators will turn green (no fault) when the speed is around 12000 rpm or so.
+        - Monitor the turbo pump's measured speed.
+When it is at 550 Hz, the turbo pump is fully ON and at speed.
+The warning indicators will turn green (no fault) when the speed is at ~90%.
 - Once the turbo pump is up and running at full speed, then you can open the turbo gate valve (using the :code:`GVs` tab of the CS-Studio "SECAR Global Controls" page) only if:

     - The turbo pump has no fault.
     - The turbo pump has to be at its full speed.
     - The pneumatic rough valve shown in :numref:`RV` has to be closed.
     - The pressure in the Wien filter chamber read by the Pirani gauge should be 50 mTorr or below.
-    - Using the probe functionality of the CS-Studio (maybe by the time you are reading this, Dan Crisp has implemented this already), send a new value of 1 to this PV: :code:`SCR_BTS35:TGV_D1612:BYP_CMD` (for Wien filter 1) and :code:`SCR_BTS35:TMP_D1709:BYP_CMD` (for Wien filter 2).
+    - Using the probe functionality of the CS-Studio, send a new value of 1 to this PV: :code:`SCR_BTS35:TGV_D1612:BYP_CMD` (for Wien filter 1) and :code:`SCR_BTS35:TMP_D1709:BYP_CMD` (for Wien filter 2).
 This will bypass the interlock present on the cold cathode gauge of the Wien filter chamber momentarily (until you turn OFF the bypass) so that you can open the turbo gate valve.
+[Need to add bypass button to GV page to simplify this]
 - If all the above conditions are met, open the turbo gate valve by bypassing the interlock on the cold cathode gauge.
 - Once the turbo gate valve is open:

     - Reset the cold cathode gauge.
-    - [Fernando: added number - is this only for WF1?]
-Turn ON the cold cathode gauge :code:`CCG_D1612`.
+    - Turn ON the cold cathode gauge :code:`CCG_D1612` for Wien Filter 1 or :code:`CCG_D1709`for Wien Filter 2.
-    - [Fernando: this sounds a bit different - ok?]
-Turn off the turbo gate valve bypass by commanding a new value of 0 to this PV: :code:`SCR_BTS35:TGV_D1612:BYP_CMD` (for Wien filter 1) and :code:`SCR_BTS35:TMP_D1709:BYP_CMD` (for Wien filter 2), which ever is being done.
+    - Remove the turbo gate valve bypass by sending value 0 to this PV: :code:`SCR_BTS35:TGV_D1612:BYP_CMD` (for Wien filter 1) and :code:`SCR_BTS35:TMP_D1709:BYP_CMD` (for Wien filter 2), which ever is being done.
 - Monitor the cold cathode gauge and ensure the pressure is coming down.
 - If the cryopump is already ON: